 Tuesday last week, Zorro, our beautiful leopard boy, was vasectomised as Zorro lives with Pardus, a female leopard.
 Unfortunately there were great complications a couple of days after the surgery, and after following our gut instinct, we took action Monday morning and knew that Zorro needed immediate vet care from the specialist Dr Peter Caldwell.
 We knew that Zorro would not survive a 17 hour drive, so the only option was an airplane.

-Everyone we knew was contacted and through Rob Erasmus from Enviro Wildfire Services (who has acted as AfrikaBurn’s fire safety officer for the past 2 years), we finally found our solution when we got in contact with Captain Tom Goldschmidt from AfrikaBurn (who is the event’s Airspace and airstrip volunteer manager).
+Everyone we knew was contacted and we finally found our solution when we got in contact with Captain Tom Goldschmidt from AfrikaBurn (who is the event’s Airspace and airstrip volunteer manager).

 The critical situation was explained and he humbly told us that this would be a very costly situation, and with tears in my eyes and a lump in my voice, I explained that we will make it happen for our Zorro!
 Less than 20 minutes later, Tom called back with a solution to fly him via Streamline Air Charter, but it was going to be R90 000!
 I nearly fell to the floor, but knew that our saving account could just about handle it, but Zorro is worth all the money in the world.